 A look at Zimbabwe President Robert Mugabe's long rule

-HARARE, Zimbabwe – Africa is riveted by the overnight drama that has left longtime Zimbabwe President Robert Mugabe in military custody.
+HARARE, Zimbabwe – Africa is riveted by the drama that has left longtime Zimbabwe President Robert Mugabe resisting calls to step down even while under military house arrest.
 Many across the continent have known no other leader of the once-prosperous southern African nation but the 93-year-old Mugabe, the world's oldest head of state.
 Here is a look at his more than three decades in power.

 1980: Mugabe named prime minister after independence elections